Immersion (album): B-side

-The track "Ransom" was originally included in the album but it was later dropped as it "didn't fit the sound of the album".
-The band later stated that "Ransom will be either released as a free download to fans or a B-side but it will definitely see the light of day".
-Rob Swire later stated that "Ransom" won't be released because he found the song to be "boring" after the intro; however, he added that most of the project files for the song were corrupted when his MacBook hard drive malfunctioned.
+The track "Ransom" was originally included but it was later dropped as it "didn't fit the sound of the album".
+The band later stated that it would either be released "as a free download to fans or a B-side but it will definitely see the light of day".
+Rob Swire later stated that "Ransom" would not be released because he found the song to be "boring" after the intro; however, he added that most of the project files for the song were corrupted when his MacBook hard drive malfunctioned.
 However, on 6 April 2011, "Ransom" was released as a download-only single on the group's website in aid of Japan's earthquake appeal, and it entered the UK Singles Chart at number 193 the following week.

 Personnel

 Writing, performance and production credits are adapted from the album liner notes.